 If you can't do endurance or strength exercises for some reason, and stretching exercises are the only kind you are able to do, do them at least 3 times a week, for at least 20 minutes each session.

-Do each stretching exercise 3 to 5 times at each session.
+Do each stretching exercise 3 times to 5 times at each session.

-Slowly stretch into the desired position, as far as possible without pain, and hold the stretch for 10 to 30 seconds.
-Relax, then repeat, trying to stretch farther.
+Slowly stretch into the desired position, as far as possible without pain.
+Hold the stretch for 10 seconds to 30 seconds.
+Relax.
+Repeat, trying to stretch farther.

 The National Institute on Aging gives the following safety recommendations:

 If you have had a hip replacement, check with your surgeon before doing lower body exercises.

 If you have had a hip replacement, don't cross your legs or bend your hips past a 90° angle.